Jaygagaga/UGE/README.md

 2. **Stage 2**: Injects structured spatial knowledge into image representations through a graph encoder that propagates topological and relational information from localized spatial subgraphs

 This progressive approach prevents unstable optimization that can occur when naively combining images, text, and spatial graphs during training, as pretrained visual–language representations are sensitive to abrupt or unbalanced updates introduced by an additional modality.

+## Download data

+Please download the training data and bechmarks from https://pan.quark.cn/s/c4b059eebab5 and put them into mydata and benchmark folder respectively.

 ## Prerequisites